AppGharage/Epay-Docs/source/docs/installation.md

 ### System Requirements

 To use Jigsaw, you need to have PHP 7 and [Composer](https://getcomposer.org/) installed on your machine.
-You'll also optionally need Node.js and NPM installed if you want to use [Elixir](https://laravel.com/docs/5.2/elixir) to compile your CSS and Javascript.
+You'll also optionally need Node.js and NPM installed if you want to use [Laravel Mix](https://laravel.com/docs/5.6/mix) to compile your CSS and Javascript.

 ---